Linja82/R3-SoftwareTraining-AlecLin/README.md

 - When DIP switch 4 is activated the Arduino will send a signal proportional to the potentiometer value to input pins 2 and 4 of the IC

 ### Notes
 In the simulation and design a simplification has been made.
-Motors spinning with a positive RPM is assumed to be moving in the forward direction.
+Motors spinning with a positive RPM are assumed to be moving in the forward direction.
 This is done with the knowledge that motors facing opposite directions with the same RPM would actually result in spinning the vehicle.

 # Software